 A biweekly roundtable by the former editorial team of The Dissolve examining how classic films inspire and inform modern movies.
 Episodes take a deep dive into a classic film and its legacy in the first half, then compare and contrast that film with a modern successor in the second.
-Hosted and produced by Keith Phipps, Tasha Robinson, Scott Tobias and Genevieve Koski.
+Hosted and produced by Genevieve Koski, Keith Phipps, Tasha Robinson and Scott Tobias.
 Part of the Filmspotting family of podcasts and the Panoply Network.

 In part two of their Dark Knight double feature, The Next Picture Show considers the character's long history in the movies and how that history contributes to the pleasures of the new "Lego Batman Movie."